How to describe volunteer experience in a CV or job interview

 How to add your volunteering experience to your CV

-Volunteering experience is particularly important for recent graduates with limited experience in the workplace, and for volunteers who may have taken several months away from home and work.
 Adding a description of your volunteer experience to your resume will help complete the timeline of your education and work.
-It also shows that you have real-world experience.
+It also shows that you have real-world experience, and that your time off wasn’t just for fun.

 If your volunteer work is closely related to the job you’re applying for or was a longer internship where you gained specific skills, you can list it the same as you would a job – just make it clear that you held a voluntary role.